dineshmanbajracharya/Cornell-Portfolio/Model Selection For Logistic Regression/README.md

 ## License
 This project is open-sourced under the MIT License.

-## Contact
-For any queries or discussions regarding improvements or collaborations, please contact the project maintainer at [your-email@example.com].

 ## Acknowledgments
 This project utilizes publicly available data and `scikit-learn` for model training and evaluation.